buffis/cv1k_research/JTAG/README.md

 ## Write U2

+**Note that this will take a very long time (close to 3 days).**

 **You probably don't want to do this unless you know what you are doing.
 Overwriting a U2 with bad NAND flash blocks can cause the PCB to no longer work.**

 If you still want to do this, you can modify K9F1G08U0M_JTAG.py to support it.
 Look at the write_page method as a starting point.
+None of that is tested yet.

+## Special thanks

+- rtw: For very helpful discussions on CV1000 hardware.
+Without him, this project would have taken a lot longer.
+- Anyone working on the mame cv1k.cpp driver which has a lot helpful technical info.